yandex-cloud/docs/en/speechkit/stt/streaming.md

-# Streaming speech recognition
+# Streaming mode for short audio recognition

-Data streaming mode allows you to simultaneously send audio for recognition and get recognition results while the speech continues.
+Data streaming mode allows you to simultaneously send audio for recognition and get recognition results over the same connection.

-In contrast to other [recognition methods](index.md#stt-ways), you can get intermediate results of speech recognition while the person continues speaking.
+Unlike other [recognition methods](index.md#stt-ways), you can get intermediate results while speech is in progress.
 After a pause, the service returns final results and starts recognizing the next utterance.

 > For example, as soon as the user starts talking to [Yandex.Station](https://station.yandex.ru/), the speaker begins transmitting the speech to the server for recognition.
 The server processes the data and returns the intermediate and final results of each utterance recognition.
 The intermediate results are used for showing the user the progress of speech recognition.
 Once the final results are available, Yandex.Station performs the requested action, such as playing a movie.